arrdem/source/projects/lilith/README.md

 - `let[]`
 - `if[]`

-The module/namespace/def system is clearly Clojure derived and worked out pretty well, but `!import` can't trigger code loading as presently factored.
+The module/namespace/def system is Clojure derived and worked out pretty well, but `!import` can't trigger code loading as presently factored.

 ## License